SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

-In eras of feudal rule, when empires had broken down, it is true that at some times gold coins or other metals, were used as a socially understood commodity currency, but the problem is that this relied upon ass social misconception.
+In eras of feudal rule, when empires had broken down, it is true that at some times gold coins or other metals, were used as a socially understood commodity currency, but the problem is that this relied upon mass social misconception.
 The metal coins always traded for goods according to the numeraire stamped on the coins.
 This was never held equal to the trade value of the actual metal (which was normally a lot less than the numeraire face value on the coins --- because otherwise